albertvisser/albertvisser.github.io/projects.md

 ## Projects in this site

 This is only a summation.
 More elaborate docs are not publicly available anymore since I ditched my personal website.
-I still update them when needed, but more as an exercise for myself
+I still update them when needed, but more as an exercise for myself.

 * LinterGui, a frontend for Python Linters (because I'm too lazy to call them from the command line)
 * FileFindr, a tool to Find and Replace in File (because SciTE didn't do the latter)